 More Ideas to Help you Find a Bible Reading Plan for Kids

 For more ideas, check out Bible Study Methods for Kids.
-Here, you will find some additional resources and materials that can help your child as they are developing their daily Bible study habit each day.
+Here, you will find a great resource list and materials that can help your child as they are developing their daily Bible study habit each day.

 You may also like these Biblical parenting links…